marwy1000/mocka/README.md

   * Option 1 - uses onedir, which is superfast, but has an underlying folder and the built file ends up in dist\mocka
 * Updated packages and python requirement
 * Renamed \_\_main\_\_ file to mocka.py
-* Added support for strings with date-time, date, time and duration formatting
+* Added support for strings with formatting of date-time, date, time, duration, uri, ipv4, ipv6, email, idn-email, hostname, idn-hostname
 * Arrays support for arrays with additionalItems, minItems, maxItems, uniqueItems and extended support for items
 * Added support for numbers with minimum, maximum, exclusiveMinimum, exclusiveMaximum, multipleOf
+* Split the testschemas to several files

+# TODO
+* Decide if formatting should have precedence over the app.config
+* Add more formatting support
+* Add more CLI options to override the app.config

 # Development